 “And what would that entail?” the scraggly man asked.
 “A Royal on the throne of Hallandren?”

 Vivenna paused.
 Was that what she wanted?
-“I just want our people to survive the attack,” she said.
+“I just want our people to survive the attack.”

 “A weak middle ground,” said the man on the left.
-“Wars are meant to be won, your highness.
+“Wars are fought to be won, your highness.
 The Hallandrens have Lifeless.
-Beat them, they’ll just attack with more later.
+Beat them, and they’ll just attack with more later.
 I think that an Idris military presence in the city would be an absolute necessity if you wanted to bring our homeland freedom.”

 Vivenna frowned.